SWOT-community/regional-validation-working-group/README.md

 ### Pubslished - 2023
 18. Carli, E., Morrow, R., Vergara, O., Chevrier, R., & Renault, L. (2023).
 Ocean 2D eddy energy fluxes from small mesoscale processes with SWOT.
 Ocean Science, 19(5), 1413-1435.
 [Link] (https://doi.org/10.5194/os-19-1413-2023)

-### submitted or in prep
+### Submitted or in prep
-19. Akpinar, A., Orek, H., Fach, B.A..
-Fine-scale dynamics in the Black Sea detected by SWOT In preparation
+19.Akpinar, A., Orek, H., Fach, B.A. (in preparation).
+Fine-scale dynamics in the Black Sea detected by SWOT

 20. Coadou-Chaventon, S.,  Carli, E., Swart, S.,  Speich, S. Siegelman, L. (in preparation).
 Spatio-temporal variability of vertical velocities reconstructed from SWOT Sea Surface Height in the Agulhas region.

-21. Damerell, G.M., Bosse, A., Fer, I. (2025).
+Damerell, G.M., Bosse, A., Fer, I. (Submitted to Ocean Science January 2025).
 Merging of a mesoscale eddy into the Lofoten Vortex in the Norwegian Sea captured by an ocean glider and SWOT observations.

-Submitted to Ocean Science January 2025.
-22. Hay, A., C. Watson, B. Legresy, B. Zhou, J. Beardsley, and M.King, Bohé, A., In-situ geometric validation of SWOT satellite observations in Bass Strait, In prep for submission to Earth and Space Science, Expected submission date February 2025.
+Hay, A., C. Watson, B. Legresy, B. Zhou, J. Beardsley, and M.King, Bohé, A., In-situ geometric validation of SWOT satellite observations in Bass Strait, In prep for submission to Earth and Space Science.
+Expected submission date February 2025.

-23. Ho, A., J. Wang, B. Haines, A. Wu, S. Stalin, In-situ validation of small-scale spatial variability in significant wave height observations from SWOT, submitted to ESS (2/20/2025)
+Ho, A., J. Wang, B. Haines, A. Wu, S. Stalin. (submitted to ESS (2/20/2025)).
+In-situ validation of small-scale spatial variability in significant wave height observations from SWOT,

-24. Matte, P., Purnell, D., Chartrand, X., Simard, M., Christensen, A., Chavanne, C., Dumont, D., Anctil, F., Innocenti, S., Dabboor, M., Peters, D. Comprehensive in situ dataset of water levels and waves during SWOT fast-sampling and science phases: St. Lawrence Estuary and Saguenay Fjord, Quebec, Canada.
-In preparation
+Matte, P., Purnell, D., Chartrand, X., Simard, M., Christensen, A., Chavanne, C., Dumont, D., Anctil, F., Innocenti, S., Dabboor, M., Peters, D. (in preparation).
+Comprehensive in situ dataset of water levels and waves during SWOT fast-sampling and science phases: St. Lawrence Estuary and Saguenay Fjord, Quebec, Canada.

-25. Oms L., Doglioli A.M., Grégori G., Messié M., d’Ovidio F..
-Izard L., Rousselet L., Petrenko A., Lévy M., Bellacicco M.: “Living on the edge”: Fine-scale observations of frontal phytoplankton communities, submitted
+Oms L., Doglioli A.M., Grégori G., Messié M., d’Ovidio F..
+Izard L., Rousselet L., Petrenko A., Lévy M., Bellacicco M. (submitted) .
+“Living on the edge”: Fine-scale observations of frontal phytoplankton communities.

-26. Rousselet L., Izard L., Doglioli A.M., d’Ovidio F.:Fine-scales in the Mediterranean Sea as revealed by SWOT.
+Rousselet L., Izard L., Doglioli A.M., d’Ovidio F. (in preparation).
+Fine-scales in the Mediterranean Sea as revealed by SWOT.
 GRL, in prep

-27. Simard, M., Christensen, A., Matte, P., Purnell, D., Innocenti, S. Evaluation of SWOT performance and accuracy in estuaries.
-In preparation
+Simard, M., Christensen, A., Matte, P., Purnell, D., Innocenti, S. (in preparation).
+Evaluation of SWOT performance and accuracy in estuaries.

 ## Early Career hightlights